skoolkid/skoolkit/sphinx/source/extending.rst

    .. versionchanged:: 5.4
       The Frame class moved from skoolkit.skoolhtml to skoolkit.graphics.

-HtmlWriter provides the following image-related convenience methods.
+HtmlWriter and skoolkit.graphics provide the following image-related methods and functions.

 .. automethod:: skoolkit.skoolhtml.HtmlWriter.image_path